cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.43.0 - 15/08/2022 =
+* Added a result check to the get_term_by call to prevent a PHP warning error message.
+* Fixed the auto-feed-update process for a Google Product Review Feed update.
+* Tested on WooCommerce 6.8.0.

 = 1.42.0 - 17/07/2022 =
 * Improved the way data is stored in the database.
 * Tested on WordPress 6.0.1.